Laura is a second-six pupil accepting instructions in crime, family, civil and transport law.

 Laura’s practice has a strong academic foundation.
 Laura has a Master’s and DPhil (PhD) in Criminology from the University of Oxford.
 Her thesis focused on wrongful convictions and she currently sits as a member of the advisory panel for the Miscarriages of Justice Support Service.
 Laura has a number of publications based on this research and is currently in the process of publishing her thesis as a monograph.
 Prior to coming to the Bar, Laura worked in the criminal law team at the Law Commission of England and Wales.
 Laura is currently a visiting lecturer in criminal law at King’s College London.

-Laura is fast developing experience in both the Magistrate’s and Crown Courts, particularly in defence, and also has experience representing probation in respect of breaches.
+Laura is fast developing experience in both the Magistrates’ and Crown Court, particularly in defence, and also has experience representing probation in respect of breaches.

 Laura is defending U for a charge of sexual assault, where consent is in issue.